Seedmanc/Booru-mass-uploader/README.md

   Additonally, you can now set Title field of an image to its original filename as well as provide a custom Source field, which previously was hard-coded into PHP to advertise the uploader.

 Note that so far I have tested it with only a few boorus hosted on the http://booru.org site.
 I don't own other boorus to test it more and even though I tried adding support for Gelbooru and Safebooru, I haven't tested it there or on other custom-domain boorus.
 Your feedback is required, with enough of it I might add more support later.

+Be sure to check out my other Booru-related userscript: The [Booru Augmentation Project](https://github.com/Seedmanc/Booru-Augmentation-Project)